saiteja9271/Elitmus_saiteja/README.md

 # TREASURE HUNT

 This is the Treasure Hunt website where users can win the treasure by finding and locating the clues hidden in the images as question and/or answer the questions.

-Here we have 6 riddles to be solved.(For a 6-digit pin) Each of its answer is based on the pictures given.
+1.Here we have 6 riddles to be solved.(For a 6-digit pin)

+2.Each of its answer is based on the pictures given.

-Answer from the picture finds you the way to get each digit of the pin Every riddle has a clue but beware of loosing your score by using it Overall you will get 3 tries, this can decide your final accuracy.
+3.Answer from the picture finds you the way to get each digit of the pin

+4.Every riddle has a clue but beware of loosing your score by using it

+5.Overall you will get 3 tries, this can decide your final accuracy.

-Hope everthing works out for you, GOOD LUCK!
+6.Hope everthing works out for you, GOOD LUCK!

 # DEAD ENDS
 There are two dead ends.